53 Years Ago: Charley Pride Becomes the First Black Singer to Perform at the Grand Ole Opry

-Fifty-one years ago today (Jan.
+Fifty-three years ago today (Jan.
 7, 1967) was an historic day for country music: It was on that date that Charley Pride became the first African-American singer to perform at the Grand Ole Opry.

 Pride was only the second Black performer to play at the Opry, following harmonica player DeFord Bailey, who appeared at the Grand Ole Opry from 1927 to 1941.
 At the time of his Opry debut, Pride had just earned his first Top 10 single, "Just Between You and Me," a song from his sophomore album, The Pride of Country Music; he had been performing all over the South, but the artist admits that he was anxious when stepping onto the hallowed stage.